Published: March 8, 2017

 Discouraged by the harsh Minnesota winters, they moved back to Los Angeles.
 She loved teaching children, but knew she needed to learn more about early childhood education.
 She planned on taking classes at USC or UCLA.
 However, her Minnesota colleagues told her the best place on the west coast to learn about teaching young children was at Pacific Oaks College.

 She enrolled at the College in 1969, which at the time was on the same site as the Children’s School.
 After taking her first class in Human Development, she fell in love with the faculty, students, and social justice perspective.
 This was the first time that she had the opportunity to investigate how her upbringing affected her personal development.
 She did lots of soul searching and this experience at the College changed her life plans.
-Her life would take many twists and turns, but she finally graduated in 1977 with a Master’s in Human Development.
+Her life would take many twists and turns, but she finally graduated in 1977 with an M.A. in Human Development.